MicrosoftDocs/win32/desktop-src/SecAuthZ/the-client-security-context.md

 ---
-Description: 'Like all processes, a protected server has a primary access token that describes its security context.' ms.assetid: 'bd416109-fe76-4d55-bc63-3ebbcf32b92a'
+Description: Like all processes, a protected server has a primary access token that describes its security context. ms.assetid: bd416109-fe76-4d55-bc63-3ebbcf32b92a
-title: The Client Security Context
+title: The Client Security Context ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Client Security Context